Authentic Curry Goat Recipe | Trinidad

 Curry Goat

-During one of my vacations back home, I remember the presence of a goat in my mother-in-law’s backyard.
-One hot, sunny day, we were served a “memorable” meal of curry goat, peas dhal and dhalpourie roti.
+During one of my vacations back home in Trinidad, I remember seeing a goat in my mother-in-law’s backyard.
+Then, on one particularly hot and sunny day, we were served a memorable meal of curry goat, peas dhal and dhalpuri roti.

-What is the difference between Trini Curry Goat and Jamaican Curry Goat?
+What is the Difference Between Trinidad Curry Goat and Jamaican Curry Goat?

 How to cook curry goat?

-The technique and ingredients vary slightly from curried chicken.
+The technique used in this Trinidad curry goat recipe varies slightly from the method used for curry chicken.
 The curry flavor is more pronounced because of the quantity of curry used; some like it with lots of heat (hot pepper), but you may only add it based on your preference.
 Curry is not spicy in itself, as believed; it’s the addition of the hot pepper that makes it spicy.

 Curry Goat